[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 • North-Facing Roofs: Less intense sun means you rarely clip; you might want a 1:1 ratio.

-• Battery Systems: If you are going off-grid or using batteries, you need an inverter large enough to handle peak surge loads (like your AC compressor kicking on).
+• Battery Systems: If you are going off-grid or using batteries, you need an inverter large enough to handle peak surge loads (like your AC compressor powering on).

-Once you have the right size box, you have to put it in the right place.
-Unlike panels, inverters hate the elements.
+Once you have the right sized Inverter, you have to put it in the right place.

 • Stay in the Shade: Inverters convert energy; they waste heat doing it.
-Direct sunlight in Arizona will fry your unit in five years.
-Put it on a north or east-facing wall.
+Direct sunlight may fry your unit in few years.

 • Garage is Gold: If local code allows (most do now), put it in the garage.
 It stays cool, safe from rain, and closer to your electrical panel.

 • Keep it Low (But not too low): Install it at eye level or slightly lower.
-You need to see that little blinking green "I’m happy" light.
-(NEC code requires at least 3 feet of clearance in front).
+You need to see the information displayed on the screen or the blinking light for inverters without LCD.

 The Airflow Secret